zipavlin/vue-clip-tool/readme.md

 Include component in your Vue app and bind v-model or :value + @input attributes.

 This component is supposed to be used as a tool and will only return array of points that can be used to create css clip-path property for external source component.
+Component does not keep internal state/track of points array and it expects to get data from external source (parent component).

 The easiest way to use this tool is to bind component's output object to vue style object.